zarf-dev/awesome-zarf/README.md

 ## What is Zarf?

 > Zarf makes it easy to package and deploy software into disconnected or secure environments.
-Think “portable dev/prod clusters” with batteries included.

 📦 Zarf packages are declarative, auditable, and easy to create.
 Each package can bundle containers, Helm charts, raw manifests, data files, binaries, and more.